Novel Coronavirus (COVID-19)

 For more information, visit wmh.org/covid-19-novel-

-Due to rising COVID cases and a concern for safety and reducing the potential for exposure, WMH has closed its doors to visitors except in special circumstances.
+Due to the COVID pandemic and a concern for safety and reducing the potential for exposure, WMH is allowing a limited number of visitors with some restrictions.

 Most WMH services are open.
-However, lab sites/blood draw locations in Tafton, Forest City and Waymart are temporarily closed due to staff re-allocation.
+However, some ab sites/blood draw are temporarily closed due to staff re-allocation.
+Please visit this page for updates, Lab/Blood Draw Sites .

 Pre-screening of all patients and visitors, including temperature checking will be conducted upon entering.